SysKitTeam/docs-point/releases/cloud/point-2025-01-28-release-note.md

 ## Improvements & Bug Fixes

-* **API for distribution lists (groups)!**
-  * An API was developed to retrieve group membership and distribution list data.
+* **Groups endpoint added to Syskit Point API!**
+  * You can now retrieve all groups collected by Syskit Point via API call.
+You can also get data for specific group types or a single group by providing the group name.
+  * Additionally, you can get information about group memberships for all groups.
   * [You can find more details in the Syskit Point API article.](../../integrations/syskit-point-api.md)

 * **The Settings icon and User icon** placements have now been updated.
-  * The Settings icon has been moved back to the top-right corner of Syskit Point, and the User icon has been moved to the far right corner for better accessibility.
+  * The Settings icon has been moved to the top-right corner of Syskit Point, and the User icon has been moved to the far right corner for better accessibility.

-* **Added additional audit events** for Intelligent SharePoint versioning.
+* **Syskit Point now collects additional audit events** for SharePoint versioning.
-  * Seven new audit events have been added under the *File and Page Activities* category.
+  * Seven new audit events have been added: _File version trimming setting on site for new libraries is changed_, _File version trimming setting on tenant for new libraries is changed_, _Started bulk deleting file versions_, _Started bulk expiring file versions by using a schedule file_, _Started generating file version expiration export_, _Started updating version settings on all document libraries on the site_, _Updated expiration date of a file version_
   * These help you track changes to version limits at the tenant, site, or list level.

 * **A new column was added** to the External Users screen.